 3/29: First stop after picking up our truck at Easton's small airport, was a run to the trailer to bring it out of its six month rest.
-No creatures had taken up residence in our absence due to the collection of drier sheets &le mothballs scattered about inside.
+No creatures had taken up residence in our absence due to the collection of drier sheets &ample mothballs scattered about inside.
 First jobs was pick up the mothballs scattered around inside, open some windows, connect the battery, turn the fridge on, get the trailer off supporting blocks then off to a hotel for the night.

 Winter home & one of our empty 30# propane bottles